xenonth/README.md-Generator/README.md

     I tried to be creative with Axios calls however, kept recieving many errors and with having simple understanding of promises, I decided to ask for the username instead and input that into the required part of the url link which still does the same thing however you are unable to upload or place it to a specific repository and will overwrite the readme file of the immediate repository that the readme file is already in.

     ##### Questions
-    For any issues please contact timothy.forbes259@gmail.com, and go here to view other projects [!github profile](https://github.com/xenonth)
+    For any issues please contact timothy.forbes259@gmail.com, and go here to view other projects [github profile](https://github.com/xenonth)